UMN-EDA/TherMOS/doc/UserGuide.md

 ## Output Files
 The following outputs are generated by TherMOS:

-- temperature.rpt: a report which states the maximum, minimum and average temperature of all the devices simulated.
+- [temperature.rpt](../output/temperature.rpt): a report which states the maximum, minimum and average temperature of all the devices simulated.
-- T.out: a python objet which is an array of temperatures that can be used in MATLAB to plot the temperature profile.
+- [T.out](../output/T.out): a python object which is an array of temperatures that can be used in MATLAB to plot the temperature profile.
-- T.png: an image with the 3D temperature contour plot of the simulated devices.
+- [T.png](../output/T.png): an image with the 3D temperature contour plot of the simulated devices.

-##

 ## References